Syowa Station (Antarctica): Overview

 Syowa Station serves as a research outpost for astronomy, meteorology, biology and earth sciences.
 It comprises over 60 separate buildings, large and small, including a 3-storey administration building, living quarters, power plant, sewage treatment facility, environmental science building, observatory, data processing facility, satellite building, ionospheric station, incinerator, earth science building, and radiosonde station.
 Also present are fuel tanks, water storage, solar panels, a heliport, water retention dam, and radio transmitter.

 PANSY Incoherent Scatter Radar

 Syowa station is home to the Program of the Antarctic Syowa Mesosphere–Stratosphere–Troposphere/Incoherent Scatter (PANSY) incoherent scatter radar, which took its first measurements in 2017.

 Legacy

 1957 Expedition

 The station was founded by the inaugural Japanese Antarctic Research Expedition in 1957.
-This expedition was airlifted out after a storm, by a nearby American ship that had a helicopter.
-However there was no space for the dogs to get on.
-The storm made deploying the second team impossible in February 1958.
-In January 1959, the third team returned to the station and found that, of the 15 sled dogs that had been left by the first team at the base, two, Taro and Jiro, had survived.
+In February 1958, the Japanese research vessel Sōya was scheduled to deploy the second team, but couldn't get near the station due to severe weather conditions.
+The first expedition was then rescued by a helicopter from Sōya, but they had to leave the sled dogs behind.
+In January 1959, the third team returned back and found that, of the 15 dogs that had been left by the first team at the base, two, Taro and Jiro, had survived.